bayesimpact/jupyter-linter/README.md

-# jupyter-linter
+# bayes-jupyter-linter

 A linter to help enforce the Bayes Impact Notebook Style Guide

 ## Installation

 ```
-pip install jupyter-linter
+pip install bayes-jupyter-linter
 ```

 ## Usage

 ```
-jupyter-linter /path/to/folder/with/notebooks
+bayes-jupyter-linter /path/to/folder/with/notebooks
 ```

 ## Testing